ritwikraj16/ai-mcp/mindsdb-mcp/README.md

     Make sure to choose `External` for `User Type`, and select the necessary scopes.
     Make sure to save the changes.

     - Now, create the OAuth client ID.
 Choose `Web application` for the `Application Type` and give it a name.
+Sometimes it might not work straightforward and you need to setup a `Desktop application` instead.

     - Add the following MindsDB URL to `Authorized redirect URIs`: